smarthomeNG/plugins/enocean/README.md

 * F6_02_02		2-Button-Rocker
 * F6_02_03		2-Button-Rocker, Status feedback from manual buttons on different actors, e.g. Eltako FT55, FSUD-230, FSVA-230V, FSB61NP-230V or Gira switches.
 * F6_10_00		Mechanical Handle (value: 0(closed), 1(open), 2(tilted)
-* F6_0G_03		Feedback of shutter actor (e.g.: Eltako FSB71) if reaching the endposition and if motor is active
+* F6_0G_03		Feedback of shutter actor (Eltako FSB14, FSB61, FSB71 - actor for Shutter) if reaching the endposition and if motor is active
 ```
 A complete list of available EEPs is accessible at [EnOcean Alliance](http://www.enocean-alliance.org/eep/)